Pima County Public Library

 - Engaging in any act that constitutes a criminal offense under federal, state, or local laws or regulations; and,

-- Any activities which will damage, disable, vandalize or otherwise harm computer equipment, hardware or software.
+- Engaging in any activities which will damage, disable, vandalize or otherwise harm computer equipment, hardware or software.

-Access to the Internet is provided as an integral part of the Library’s research, education, and information services.
-All customers are expected to use the Internet in a manner consistent with these purposes and with respect and consideration of other library users.
+Access to the Internet is provided as an integral part of the PCPL's services.
+All customers are expected to use the Internet in a manner which respects and gives consideration to other library customers.

 - Encounter text, images or sound that he or she may find offensive or disturbing;

 - Retrieve or use inaccurate or incomplete information;

 - Introduce a virus, worm or other potentially harmful program or code into his or her software, storage media, or computer equipment;

 - Damage his or her personal software, storage media, or computer equipment; or,

 - Provide information that leads to identity theft or other criminal activity.

 Customers assume all risks when using PCPL's WiFi network.
 PCPL does not provide virus protection, encryption or other security for WiFi connections.
 Customers that chose to use the library WiFi connection are advised to install current anti-virus and firewall software on their personal computers.
 Due to the wide variety of personal computers, personal computer equipment and settings, library staff will not set up WiFi connections for any personal device.

 D. Internet Filters